temporalio/documentation/docs/learning-paths/long-running-human-driven-workflow/explanation/what-are-the-application-requirements.md

 The initial search for either package is an SSN trace meant to find additional addresses associated with the Candidate.
 Those addresses are used in the other Individual checks.
 However, all checks beyond the SSN trace should be conducted in parallel to save as much time as possible.

-## Step by step flow
+## What is the step-by-step flow?

 Now we can envision the the high level step by step flow that we could expect from the application.

 <CenteredImage
-imagePath="/diagrams/step-by-step-flow-full.svg"
+imagePath="/diagrams/learning-path-step-by-step-high-level-swim-lane.svg"
-imageSize="50"
+imageSize="100"
-title="High level step-by-step flow"
+title="High level step-by-step 'Full package' flow"
 />

 1. A new Background Check is started by the Company HR person.